AlexJohnSadowski/PC-Shopify-Fashion/README.md

 ## UNDER DEVELOPMENT
-E-commerce platform made with React, Node, GraphQL
+E-commerce platform made with React and Storefront API from Shopify.